Skip to content

 Annual “shift"

-The allocation period runs in the period from 1 September to 31 August every year.
-Every year DPA calculates the quantity of waste electrical equipment and portable batteries that compliance schemes or individual compliers are to collect from households.
+The allocation period runs annually in the period from 1 September to 31 August.
+Every year DPA calculates the quantity of electronic waste and portable batteries that collective schemes or individual compliers are to collect from private households.
 Allocated quantities are picked up from the municipal collection sites/recycling centres.
-The calculation and the practical execution are called “the allocation scheme” or the “annual shift”; this is because some local authorities will see that new compliance schemes and operators will call on their sites to replace the collection equipment delivered to the site.
+The calculation and the practical execution is called “the allocation scheme” or the “annual shift”; this is because some local authorities will see that new collective schemes and operators will call on their sites to replace the collection equipment delivered to the site.

 Search for collection sites in Denmark